 Square makes it easy to build a mobile-friendly online store with payments built in.

 What about invoicing?
-This isn’t an exclusive Stripe feature.
-Square also lets you create and send professional invoices to all of your customers to receive credit card payments online with minimal effort.
+Like Stripe, Square lets you create and send professional invoices to all of your customers to receive credit card payments online with minimal effort.
+There’s an app dedicated for that, with an optional subscription for more complex invoice management.

 If you’re looking to process payments on a large scale, Adyen certainly appeals to some of the larger businesses and enterprise customers.